-- What are we aiming to achieve?

-- Where have we got to so far?

-- What will children and young people get out of it?

-- Are we prepared to involve children and young people from the start?

-- Are we being honest and open with the children and young people?

-- What are our expectations?

-- Are we prepared to give up some power?

-- Are we prepared to take some criticism?
+- What are we aiming to achieve? - Where have we got to so far? - What will children and young people get out of it? - Are we as duty bearers taking account of Children's rights? - Are we prepared to involve children and young people from the start? - Are we being honest and open with the children and young people? - What are our expectations? - Are we prepared to give up some power? - Are we prepared to act on feedback? - How do we evaluate the impact of our intervention?

-"I feel confident that my friends will help me avoid difficult situations."
-Inverclyde learner
+"I feel confident that my friends will help me avoid difficult situations.", Inverclyde learner